 This process requires the vehicle to be parked while the driver or a maintenance technician initiates the regeneration process.

-DPF REGENERATION telltale illuminates to notify the driver of the need and urgency of a manual stationary regeneration.
+DPF The REGENERATION telltale light illuminates to notify the driver of the need and urgency of a manual stationary regeneration.

 DPF REGENERATION telltale light